ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 Most organizations can start from these three simple actions.

 1. **Measure token usage.** Instrument token telemetry; identify top cost drivers before changing models.
-2. **Benchmark small models.** Don’t rely on generic benchmarks, measure them against your business KPIs.
+2. **Benchmark small models.** Don't rely on generic benchmarks, measure them against your business KPIs.
-3. **Optimize serving layer.** Make sure you’re getting the most out of your hardware or inference provider.
+3. **Optimize serving layer.** Make sure you're getting the most out of your hardware or inference provider.

 Stop buying intelligence by habit.
 Stop treating the model as the system.
 Preserve user trust while lowering the cost of each successful outcome.